 Make yourself a little bit happier—every year

 Why?
-If you’re in the second group, you are getting a slightly larger piece of pie each year—and that just feels good.
+If you’re in the second group, you are getting to treat yourself to more each year—and that just feels good.
 Spending a little more than you did the year before makes you a little happier than spending at the same rate year after year.
 It makes you feel like there’s progress on the journey of life.

 By contrast, when you rapidly spend down a bonus, gift, or windfall, you go from being flush to feeling broke—and deprived.
 That often happens to lottery winners who go broke after a few years.
 They hiked their spending to a level that was unsustainable, rather than doling out their winnings year by year, and when they have to go back to their old lifestyle, it feels lousy.

 When you create a happiness annuity, you use your windfall to give yourself a raise—or a little extra to spend—every year with smart investing.

 Set up an investing goal that’s specially earmarked for this purpose rather than commingle it with your other savings.
 This is your designated “happiness annuity.”

 With this goal, the idea is to both grow your money through investing, and make withdrawals, to give yourself a 1 to 3% raise over your normal spending habits each year.
 (Your raise depends on how long you want that windfall to last, and how much risk you take on.)

 For example, let’s say you spend $100,000 per year.
 A loving relative left you $500,000 in cash in an inheritance.
 After you’ve done all your financial housekeeping around debts and retirement for the year, you might have $400,000 left.
 By investing this money, you can easily use it to give yourself a 1.5% raise every year for the next 40 years.

 If you keep this money in an investment account with a risk allocation that you’re comfortable with, then you can earn returns that will set you up for scheduling a “happiness annuity.”